IvanTheProtogen/xasemote/README.md

 ![XASEMOTE](logo.png)

-A module to help secure data for games on Roblox.
+A module to help protect data for games on Roblox.
 Primarily designed for RemoteEvent security.

 ## Functions